Emily Townshend

-Emily Caroline Townshend (1849 - 1934) was a British social reformer.
+Emily Caroline Townshend (1849 - 1934) was a British social reformer and suffragette.
+Townshend was one of the first five students at Hitchin College (present-day Girton College, Cambridge).

 Early life and education

-Born Emily Gibson in 1849, she was the first applicant to, and one of the first five students at Girton College, Cambridge, then in Hitchin, Hertfordshire.
-She studied there from 1869 to 1872, and while there met her husband, Cambrey Corker Townshend, through a fellow student, Isabella Townshend.
+Emily Gibson was born in 1849.
+In 1869, Townshend was one of five women to enroll at Hitchin College, of which she was the first applicant.
+Townshend studied there from 1869 to 1872, and while there met her husband, Chambré Corker Townshend, through his sister and fellow student, Isabella Frances Townshend.
+Townshend left Hitchin College without obtaining a qualification.

 Social reform and activism

 Emily Townshend joined the Fabian Society in 1894, becoming active in its Research Department and writing several tracts for the group.
 She also served a term on its executive in 1915/16.
 Townshend spent two years as editor of the School Child journal, and was also active on the Walham Green Juvenile Advisory Committee.

 In 1907, age 57, Townshend spent two weeks in Holloway Prison for her part in a suffragette protest.
 In 1909, her daughter Rachel Townsend spent two months imprisoned there for similar activities.

-Her daughter Caroline Townsend (1878–1944) was a leading stained glass artist and followed her mother in membership of the Fabian Society and interest in women's suffrage.
+Her daughter Caroline Townshend (1878–1944) was a leading stained glass artist and followed her mother in membership of the Fabian Society and interest in women's suffrage.